SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Skin inflammation (post-inflammatory hyperpigmentation)

-• Use of certain drugs (such as minocycline, certain cancer chemotherapies, and birth control pills)
+• Use of certain medicines (such as minocycline, certain cancer chemotherapies, and birth control pills)

 • Hormone system diseases such as Addison disease